LGBTQ+ Bucks County

 With its history deeply rooted in the LGBTQ+ community, New Hope became a popular hangout for performers, musicians and actors when "discovered" in the 1940's.
 This vibrant town is now a melting pot of diverse artists, quirky shops, a robust theater scene and a celebrated destination for LGBTQ+ travelers.

 Art galleries, antique shops, vintage clothing stores and deliciously exciting restaurants and bars complete with live entertainment attract visitors and locals alike to its lively street scene and cultural events all year long.
-Book your overnight stay at The Raven Resort & Restaurant, famous for their summer pool parties, grab a cocktail at John & Peter's Place or Karla's Restaurant - an LGBTQ+ favorite hangout since the '70s - and stroll down the Delaware Canal on a nice day.
+Grab a cocktail at John & Peter's Place or Karla's Restaurant - an LGBTQ+ favorite hangout since the '70s - and stroll down the Delaware Canal on a nice day.

 Each May, crowds gather for a weeklong celebration during New Hope Pride Week & Parade presented by New Hope Celebrates, featuring live musical performances, dance parties, picnics, art exhibits, a grand parade down historic Main Street and so much more!